Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 2: Grid Search/Step-by-step.md

 3. {filename}.slurm - slurm submission script for the different jobs that will be run during the grid search
 4. data-shuffle.json - data collected from the interpolation step

+Outputs:
+1. filename}.log - log file for the PyRAI2MD grid search job.
+2. `grid_search` - a folder where all the grid search were done

 INSERT LOG FILE HERE

-# Step 2: Identifying the quickest and most accurate NN committee combination
+## Step 2: Identifying the quickest and most accurate NN committee combination
 Files needed:
 1. {filename}.log - log file for the PyRAI2MD grid search job.